Here are some answers to frequently asked questions:

 3) What is the role of the discussant?

-The discussant has a dual role at BCPSA conferences: to chair the panel and to give a commentary on the papers.
+Disscussants at BCPSA conferences will have a dual role: to chair the panel and to give a commentary on the papers.

 4) How much time do presenters have?